Dan Burgess, Director

 Ethan Tremblay serves as an Energy Policy Analyst for the Governor's Energy Office, focusing on a variety of renewable energy policy initiatives.
 Before joining the office he worked in the private sector providing energy efficiency program administrators and utilities with program evaluation, customer analytics, and data management services.
 Ethan earned his Master of Science in Resource Economics and Policy from the University of Maine.

 Stephanie Watson serves as the Maine Offshore Wind Program Manager in the Governor’s Energy Office.
 Stephanie grew up on Mount Desert Island and earned graduate degrees in Ecology and Environmental Science and in Information Science and Engineering from the University of Maine.
 She has spent the last 20 years working in both the public and private sectors – focusing on coalition building projects on energy, data systems, economic development, and the environment along the U.S. Atlantic, Pacific, and Gulf of Mexico coasts.

-Melissa Winne, Energy Policy Analyst
+Melissa Winne, Energy Policy Advisor

-Melissa Winne currently serves the Maine Governor’s Energy Office as an Energy Policy Analyst, researching and tracking legislative and regulatory energy policies, and assisting on a variety of clean energy initiatives.
+Melissa Winne currently serves the Maine Governor’s Energy Office as an Energy Policy Advisor, researching and advising on legislative and regulatory energy policies, and assisting on a variety of clean energy initiatives.
 Melissa previously served as Executive Director of the business and economic development nonprofit organization, the Environmental & Energy Technology Council of Maine (E2Tech), championing the energy, environmental, and cleantech sectors.
 She has engaged with numerous businesses, organizations, and individuals across Maine, as well as regional and national organizations, on economic development, cleantech innovation, energy policy, and public education.